lishoulong/aigcommit/README.md

 ## Features

-- generate commit for your local change，now it can not generate commit for your staged changes, that is if you
+- generate commit for your local change，now it can not generate commit for your staged changes, that is if you.

 ## Requirements